Laci1953/Cowgol_on_CP_M/GAMES/Adventure/readme.txt

 that leaving a room to the north does not guarantee entering the next from the south.
 Good luck!
+>eat food
+Thank you.
+It was delicious!
+>drink water
+The bottle of water is now empty.
+>take keys
+ok.
+>take lamp
+ok.
+>light lamp
+Your lamp is now on.
+>inventory
+You are currently holding the following:
+Set of keys.
+Brass lantern
+>go west
+You are standing at the end of a road before a small brick building.
+Around you is a forest.
+A small stream flows out of the building and down a gully.
 >
+...
 ---------------------------

 This is an early functional version of the game, probably there are still bugs to be fixed.